Welsh language scheme

-The second edition was approved in January 2002, the third in February 2005 and the fourth in March 2010.
+The second edition was approved in January 2002, the third in February 2005, the fourth in March 2010 and the fifth in September 2019.
 The scheme provides that in the conduct of its public business in Wales, HM Land Registry will treat the English and Welsh languages on the basis of equality.

 Applications and correspondence

-For more information on Welsh language services, contact the Welsh language co-ordinator.
+For more information on Welsh language services, contact the Head of the Welsh Language Services.